pangxueyu233/Pipeline-of-Epigenome/CUTTAG_R_calculation.md

-# Part2.  the statistic calculation on `R` environment in each CUT&Tag-seq data
+# Part2.  the statistic calculation on `R` environment in CUT&Tag-seq data analysis

 ## 2.1 loading the package in R